DanielFreeman068/Portfolio/README.md

 Responsive Photo Gallery - A responsive photo gallery that adapts to different screen sizes, providing an optimal viewing experience across devices.
 This project highlights my expertise in creating visually appealing and user-friendly web designs.

+Calculator - A simplistic designed calculator which displays uses of HTMl, CSS, and JavaScript.
+This project shows my abilites in JavaScript and a good UI design

 Technologies Used
 HTML
 CSS